Euro zone bonds inch higher on ECB policy easing bets

 * Conservative candidate says he has most ambitious programme

-LONDON Nov 1 Euro zone bonds broadly edged higher on Friday, extending this week's rise after data showing a surprisingly sharp slowdown in euro zone inflation increased bets that the European Central Bank may ease monetary policy further.
+LONDON Nov 1 Euro zone bonds edged higher on Friday, extending this week's rise after data showing a surprisingly sharp slowdown in euro zone inflation bolstered bets the European Central Bank could ease monetary policy further.

-The October inflation data, which came in way below the ECB target of just under 2 percent, offset the impact of forecast-beating U.S. data and a Federal Reserve statement on Wednesday that was perceived to be less dovish than anticipated.
+The October inflation numbers, which were way below the ECB's target of just below 2 percent, offset the impact of forecast-beating U.S. data and a Federal Reserve statement on Wednesday that was perceived to be less dovish than anticipated.

-Short-term euro zone inflation gauges as measured by French breakeven rates, the yield spread between euro zone inflation-protected government bonds and equivalent nominal debt, have plumbed to July lows since the report.
+Bund futures rose to their highest level in two months after the report which with a strong euro are seen putting pressure on the ECB to at least signal a rate cut or new liquidity injections at its meeting next week.

 "The inflation reading yesterday supports the maintenance of low rates, steeper (bond yield) curves ... which will all put pressure on the ECB," said Padhraic Garvey, head of investment grade debt strategy at ING in Amsterdam.

-In core euro zone bonds, German two-year yields , the most sensitive to shifts in monetary policy expectations, were 2 basis points lower at 0.11 percent, their lowest since Aug.
+In core euro zone bonds, German two-year yields , the most sensitive to shifts in monetary policy expectations, were 2 basis points down at 0.11 percent, their lowest since Aug.
 1, steepening the 2- to 10-year yield curve by 3 bps to 158 bps.
-Bund futures were 9 ticks lower at 141.91, having hit a two-month peak of 142.32 on Thursday.
+Bund futures were steady at 142.00, having hit a two-month peak of 142.32 on Thursday.

-"The market is now strongly expecting the ECB to deliver something by the December meeting so the front end is extremely well bid," a trader said.

-"Longer-dated Bunds to some degree are going to trade with a bit of a bias towards what Treasuries will do after the Fed was not so dovish."

-"From the ECB perspective, a key rate cut would weigh on the euro/dollar near term and help anchor inflation expectations that otherwise could drop sharply," they said.
+"From the ECB perspective, a key rate cut would weigh on the euro/dollar near term and help anchor inflation expectations that otherwise could drop sharply," they said in a note.

 "However, it is doubtful that a rate cut alone would have a lasting effect on the euro exchange rate and an LTRO (programme of cheap loans) would probably have a bigger effect."